Serving a web site from a shell script is fun and easy

 - If we’re in “dev mode” and not in a Docker container, serve the request as a page if it matches a file in the draft directory.

-- If the request matches a file in the page directory, serve it as a page.
+- If the request matches a file in the

 - If the request matches a static resource, serve it verbatim.